nrmartell/fpgawashmachine/README.md

 # Notes
 - Run using Xilinx ISE and Spartan 3E FPGA board
-- National Instruments Functioin Generator was used to program clock
+- National Instruments Function Generator was used to program clock
 - FSM contains Finite state diagrams for how washing machine should function
 - ASM contains algorithmic state machine diagram for washing machine function